bradbell/xrst/test_rst/purpose.rst

-   in this documentation the text ``:ref:`heading_links@Labels@Discussion`` generates a link to :ref:`heading_links@Labels@Discussion`, which discusses these labels.
+   in this documentation the text ``:ref:`heading_links@Labels@Discussion`` generates a link to :ref:`heading_links@Labels@Discussion`, which discusses these labels in more detail.
 #.
 The configuration file :ref:`toml_file@html_theme_options` allows for
-   multiple themes and the command line argument :ref:`run_xrst@html_theme` enable one to chose a theme without having to change the source code.
+   multiple themes and the command line argument :ref:`run_xrst@html_theme` enable one to chose a theme without having to change the configuration file.